Bobby Tench: Other associations

-During 1995 he contributed guitar and vocals to Rattlesnake Guitar a tribute to Peter Green (1995).
-He joined Paul Jones and Max Middleton on the song "Whatcha Gonna Do" and Zoot Money on the song "Albatross", the album was released in October of the same year.
+During 1995 he contributed guitar and vocals to Rattlesnake Guitar (1995), a tribute to Peter Green, joining Paul Jones and Max Middleton on the song "Whatcha Gonna Do" and Zoot Money on "Albatross".
+The album was released in October of the same year.
 Tench contributed guitar and vocals to Ruby Turner's rhythm and blues album Call Me by My Name during 1998 which was released in the same year, appearing alongside Boz Burrell, Stan Webb and Zoot Money.

-Humble Pie drummer Jerry Shirley reformed Humble Pie in U.K during 2000 with a lineup including former member Tench, their original bassist Greg Ridley and a new rhythm guitarist Dave "Bucket" Colwell.
+Humble Pie drummer Jerry Shirley reformed Humble Pie in UK during 2000 with a lineup including former member Tench, their original bassist Greg Ridley and a new rhythm guitarist Dave "Bucket" Colwell.
 They recorded Back on Track, which was released by Sanctuary Records on 19 February 2002.
-A brief tour of U.K and Europe with Company of Snakes followed, but was curtailed due to Greg Ridley becoming ill.
+A brief tour of UK and Europe with Company of Snakes followed but was curtailed due to Greg Ridley becoming ill.

 On 14 April 2001, he appeared as a guitarist and vocalist at the Steve Marriott Tribute Concert and performed the Humble Pie song "Fool for Pretty Face", which he had originally recorded with the band in 1980.
-He was also the front man for the house band which included Zak Starkey, Rabbit Bundrick and Rick Wills.
-Performances from this concert were released on various CDs and a DVD entitled The Steve Marriott Astoria Memorial Concert 2001 was eventually released on 5 October 2004.
+He was also fronted the house band which included Zak Starkey, Rabbit Bundrick and Rick Wills.
+Performances from this concert were recorded and a DVD entitled The Steve Marriott Astoria Memorial Concert 2001 was eventually released on 5 October 2004.

 Tench continued with studio work, occasionally making appearances at live shows such as with Roger Chapman, Arthur Louis and Jim Cregan.
 In 2009 he was a featured artist in the Maximum Rhythm and Blues Tour of thirty two UK theatres.

-On 17 March 2015 he performed several songs at The Half Moon, Putney music venue in London, at a benefit concert for the former Wings guitarist Henry McCullough in a billing line up which included Paul Carrack and Nick Lowe.
+On 17 March 2015 he performed several songs at The Half Moon, Putney music venue in London at a benefit concert for the former Wings guitarist Henry McCullough.
+The billing included Paul Carrack and Nick Lowe.
 During the same concert Tench also performed with the backing band Henry's Heroes, an appropriate pseudonym for Hinkley's Heroes.

-During the following years he appeared with the Barnes Blues Band and Alan Price at the historic Bull's Head music venue in South West London.
+In the following years he appeared with the Barnes Blues Band and Alan Price at the historic music venue Bull's Head in South West London and elsewhere in the United Kingdom.

-Legacy and death
+Reputation and death

 Tench died on 19 February 2024.
 In his article written as an obituary for the May 2024 edition of the Classic Rock magazine Dave Ling stated, "Although Tench never quite attained the level of appreciation that he deserved, his immense talent was recognised by serious music fans, peers and fellow musicians."